Pain medication

 • Breathing issues

-Neuropathic agents are commonly used to target neuropathic or nerve-related pain.
-Neuropathic pain commonly arises from problems with the nerves, such as damaged or irritated nerves, or problems with the nerves' ability to transmit pain messages to the brain.
+We use neuropathic agents to target neuropathic or nerve-related pain.
+Neuropathic pain arises from problems with the nerves.
+These problems include damaged or irritated nerves.
+They also include problems with the nerves' ability to send pain messages to the brain.

-Neuropathic pain can result from the cancer itself, or from treatment such as chemotherapy, radiotherapy and surgery.
-As nerves are notoriously slow to heal, nerve damage from previous surgeries or other treatments can also contribute to neuropathic pain.
+Neuropathic pain can result from the cancer itself.
+It can also result from treatment such as chemotherapy, radiotherapy, and surgery.
+Nerves are slow to heal.
+As a result, damage from earlier surgeries or treatments can add to neuropathic pain.

 Neuropathic pain is complex.
-Sometimes, the pain may be unexplained even after conducting an examination and investigations.
-The management of neuropathic pain can be challenging as it may be a long-term pain and traditional pain relievers may not be effective.
+We may not be able to explain the pain even after examinations and investigations.
+The management of neuropathic pain can be challenging.
+It may be a long-term pain.
+As a result, traditional pain relievers may not be effective.

-Common descriptors for neuropathic pain include burning, tingling, electric shocks or pins-and-needles.
+Common descriptors for neuropathic pain include burning, tingling, electric shocks, or pins-and-needles.
 The pain can be in one area or described as “shooting” pain down the arm or leg.
-It could also be numbness or tingling in the fingers or toes, which could lead to decreased function in the hands or feet.
+It could also be numbness or tingling in the fingers or toes.
+This could lead to decreased function in the hands or feet.

 Examples of neuropathic agents include: